coly-technologies/coly-technologies.github.io/README.md

 This repo is used to host the api documentation of coly.

-Github pages works by publishing the contents of <username>.github.io to https://<username>.github.io/
+Github pages works by publishing the contents of [username].github.io to https://[username].github.io/

 By putting an index.html file in the root we can therefore host our own site.

 Clone this repo and follow the steps below.

-### How to publish changes in our api docs
+### How to publish changes in our api-docs/github pages.

-**Let's keep things simple by simply writing in the markdown file coly-api.md, exporting it as html from the editor, then publishing.**
+**Let's keep things simple by writing in the markdown file coly-api.md, exporting it as html from a markdown editor, then publishing.**

 To do that, follow these **steps**: